GregWells/3402FinalProject/README.md

 The &gamma;<sup>t</sup> factor in this equation is the discount factor.
 If &gamma;<sup>t</sup> is equal to zero, future rewards have no value, if &gamma;<sup>t</sup> is 1 then future rewards have no discount applied.
 Typical &gamma;<sup>t</sup> factors are .9-.99.
 This scenario aligns well with model-free deep RL algorithms.
 I compared the performance of 2 different RL algorithms, Proximal Policy Optimization (PPO) and Trust Region Policy Optimization (TRPO).

-  * **Summary of the performance achieved:** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * **Summary of the performance achieved:** The first submission to Kaggle that scored points was a 55 order/1 drone data set trained for 20 minutes.
+The score was 92 points.

-## Summary of Workdone
+## Summary of Work Completed

-Include only the sections that are relevant and appropriate.

 ### Data